 -Remember, the bear has no way of knowing you are not trying to kill or hurt it.
 Move slowly, quietly and speak in low easy tones.
 Shouting and loud laughter is not appropriate.

 -Bears are extremely powerful and can be dangerous.
 We are always cautious and considerate.

--I have worked with approximately two hundred and fifty adult wild black bears whether treating injuries or live trapping to resolve human/bear conflicts.
+-I have worked with approximately two hundred and fifty adult wild black bears whether treating injuries or live trapping to resolve human/bear conflicts (rehab. bears excluded).
 I carry a camera nothing else when releasing the bears back to the wild.
 Not one bear has attempted to injure me.
 Bears just wish to get away from me.
 I have taken many pictures of bears fast fleeing butts. … Mike McIntosh